CluedIn-io/CluedIn.Documentation/_docs/70-Statistics/10-Pipelines/Pipelines.md

 - Outgoing - The rate of outgoing data points per second

 The data is updated once per second.

-The Pipeline Processes are grouped as follows:

-- Incoming - All processes found in this group relate to ingesting data into the application
-    - Main Processes - All the processes that relate to the main Clue Processing, which is done after the initial data ingestion
-- Webhooks - All processes relating to pulling and processing data from web hooks
-- Events - All processes that are triggered by events (applying Governance over data, such as anonymisation)
-- Errors - All processes relating to error processing and logging
-- Outgoing - All processes relating to pushing data to an external source
-- Metrics - All processes relating to the calculation of our different data metrics

 # API